Space-bounded quantum state testing via space-efficient quantum singular value transformation: Space-bounded quantum state testing

 \subsubsection{Hardness results for \GapQSDlog{}, \GapQHSlog{}, and their certification version}

-Employing analogous constructions, we can establish the \BQUL{}-hardness of both \GapQSDlog{} and \GapQHSlog{}.
-The former involves a single-qubit pure state and a single-qubit mixed state, while the latter involves two pure states. \begin{lemma}[\coGapQSDlog{} is \BQUL{}-hard] For any deterministic logspace computable functions $a(n)$ and $b(n)$ such that $a(n)-b(n) \geq 1/\poly(n)$, we have that $\coGapQSDlog[1-\sqrt{a(n)}, \sqrt{1-b(n)}]$ is $\BQUL[a(n),b(n)]$-hard. \end{lemma}
+Employing similar constructions, we can establish the \BQUL{}-hardness of both \GapQSDlog{} and \GapQHSlog{}.
+The former involves a single-qubit pure state and a single-qubit mixed state, while the latter involves two pure states.